gldog/anonymize_jira_users/README.md

 ## Command "validate"

-Let me introduce my use-case dummy-users: `User1Pre84` and `User1Post84`.
+Let me introduce the use-case dummy-users `User1Pre84` and `User1Post84`.

 The first user `User1Pre84` is an inactive, local user, and was created in a Jira-version before 8.4.
 As we'll see in the reports, the user-name and the user-key are equal, as Jira